gvwilson/thirdbit/_posts/2015/2015-01-04-future-and-funding-of-science.md

     This is our fault,
     since we have allowed those who like power concentrated to conflate the ideas of "consumer" and "citizen".
     The good news is,
-    we have fixed this before&mdash;think the <a href="https://en.wikipedia.org/wiki/Reform_Act_1832">Reform Act</a>,
+    we have fixed this before–think the <a href="https://en.wikipedia.org/wiki/Reform_Act_1832">Reform Act</a>,
     Teddy Roosevelt's trust-busting,
-    or the New Deal&mdash;and I believe we can do it again.
+    or the New Deal–and I believe we can do it again.
     In particular,
     I think that when the going gets rough, genuine public service will once again become expected and respectable.